maciejczyzewski/maciejczyzewski.github.io/_posts/2015-05-05-czyzewski-opening-a-hypermodernist-chess-variation.markdown

 label:  green
 ---

-When I was training with my brother openings and different variations that are found at the beginning of the game, I discovered the opening, which seems to me interesting.
+When I was training with my brother openings and different variations that are found at the beginning of the game, I discovered the opening, which seems to me to be interesting.
 However, I was surprised that no one had ever named or analyzed it, especially since my great-grandfather knew it.

 > I must admit that I am an amateur chess player, however I train hard for my first tournament with FIDE players.
 Sometimes I beat players with the ranking over 2000.
 So I’m on the right way to success.